 It was a pristine morning.
 The harbor and the docks opened themselves into the ripening bouquet of autumn—when the colors swayed and vibrated between reds, yellows, oranges, greens, and browns.
-The caffeine smell of early morning issued from the silent hull of the ship while harbor waves treaded delicately against the hull.
+The caffeine smell of early morning issued from the silent hull of the ship while harbor waves treaded delicately.
 Passengers shuffled onboard and took their seats: the Nantucket Fast Ferry was guaranteed to arrive in Hyannis Port within two hours.

 Some minutes passed, and the doors of the ferry closed.
 Everyone was inside, sitting calmly in the rows of nylon.
 Next to the front row window sat a man.
 He was complaining about something, and in the reflection of the window his withered hands trembled, subdued by the cold iron voice of his once bewitching bride, who sat next to him—a sweet looking woman in her early eighties, wearing a pale gray sweater and chic blue foulard.
 She had on dazzling pearl earrings.